Data Privacy for Enboarder

 The data provided by you will be used exclusively

-- to carry out the measures necessary for onboarding (e.g. ordering work clothes)
+b) to carry out the measures necessary for the respective use case (e.g., ordering work clothes for onboarding, returning IT equipment for offboarding)

-- to further improve BASF's online service for our new employees by asking you about your experience with onboarding.
+d) to further improve BASF's online service for our new and current employees by asking you about your experience with the process.

-The data will not be used to assessing your performance.
-The data will only be viewed by those persons who are responsible for the onboarding of new employees at BASF, in particular the Human Resources department and your future manager or departments of the company who provide you with your work equipment or allow you access to the BASF site.
+The data will not be used to assess your performance.
+The data will only be viewed by those persons who are responsible for the Enboarder workflow at BASF, in particular the Human Resources department and your future manager or departments of the company who provide you with your work equipment or allow you access to the BASF site.
 This may also involve data transfers within the Group.

 BASF processes your personal data in compliance with the provisions of the General EU Data Protection Regulation (GDPR), the Federal Data Protection Act (BDSG) as well as all other relevant laws (e.g. BetrVG, ArbZG, etc.).
-Your personal data is treated confidentially.
+Your personal data is treated confidentially and processed based on the following legal bases.

-Processing for the fulfilment of pre-contractual and contractual obligations (Section 26 (1) sentence 1 BDSG, Art.
-6 (1b) GDPR)
+1. Processing for the fulfilment of pre-contractual and contractual obligations (§26 section 1 sentence 1 BDSG, Art.
+6 section 1 sentence 1 lit. b) GDPR)

-The processing of your personal data on the basis of 3 a) and 3 b) is carried out for the purpose of onboarding and thus the execution of the employment relationship.
-The legal basis for this is § 26 paragraph 1 sentence 1 BDSG, Art.
-6 paragraph 1b GDPR.
+The processing of your personal data on the basis of E a) and E b) is carried out for the purpose of onboarding / offboarding and thus the execution of the employment relationship.
+The legal basis for this is § 26 section 1 sentence 1 BDSG, Art.
+6 section 1 sentence 1 lit. b) GDPR.

-Processing based on legitimate interests (Art.
-6 para.
-1f GDPR)
+2. Processing based on legitimate interests (Art.
+6 section 1 sentence 1 lit. f) GDPR)

-The processing of your personal data on the basis of 3 c) takes place in order to further improve our online service in the context of onboarding.
+The processing of your personal data on the basis of E c) or E d) takes place in order to further improve our online service in the context of the Enboarder processes.
 The legal basis in this respect is Art.
-6 para.
-1f GDPR).
-The legitimate interests of BASF are to improve the design of the onboarding in order to ensure a smooth start to the first working day and to improve it for new employees.
+6 section sentence 1 lit f) GDPR.
+The legitimate interests of BASF are to improve the design of the Enboarder process in order to ensure the most valuable support possible for employees.

 Where necessary, we also process your data to help solving crimes.
-The legal basis is § 26 Sect.
-1 Clause 2 BDSG.
+The legal basis is § 26 section 1 sentence 2 BDSG.

 We will not publish your personal data.
 Within our company only persons and bodies (e.g. HR department, Works Council, Severely Disabled Representatives) who need your personal data for fulfillment of their contractual and statutory duties will receive your data.